-- i) ensure safe and accessible streets enabling mobility for people of all ages and abilities; - ii) give people a range of transportation choices, including active and public transportation, making transportation convenient, accessible, affordable and safe; - iii) create healthy and livable neighbourhoods by encouraging a built form designed to promote social interaction and permit eyes on the street; - iv) create vibrant and attractive public spaces; - v) support economic prosperity; - vi) improve environmental sustainability; - vii) balance the needs and priorities of the various users and uses within the right-ofway, including provision for: - a) the safe, low carbon and efficient movement of pedestrians of all ages and abilities, cyclists, transit vehicles and users, goods and services vehicles, emergency vehicles, and motorists across the network; and - b) space for other street elements, such as utilities and services, trees and landscaping, green infrastructure, snow and stormwater management, wayfinding, boulevard cafés, marketing and vending, and street furniture; - viii) improving the quality, safety and convenience of active transportation options within all communities by giving full consideration to the needs of pedestrians, cyclists, and public transit users;
+- i) ensure safe and accessible streets enabling mobility for people of all ages and abilities; - ii) give people a range of transportation choices, including active and public transportation, making transportation convenient, accessible, affordable and safe; - iii) create healthy and livable neighbourhoods by encouraging a built form designed to promote social interaction and permit eyes on the street; - iv) create vibrant and attractive public spaces; - v) support economic prosperity; - vi) improve environmental sustainability; - vii) balance the needs and priorities of the various users and uses within the right-of-way, including provision for: - a. the safe, low carbon and efficient movement of pedestrians of all ages and abilities, cyclists, transit vehicles and users, goods and services vehicles, emergency vehicles, and motorists across the network; and - b. space for other street elements, such as utilities and services, trees and landscaping, green infrastructure, snow and stormwater management, wayfinding, boulevard cafés, marketing and vending, and street furniture; - viii) improving the quality, safety and convenience of active transportation options within all communities by giving full consideration to the needs of pedestrians, cyclists, and public transit users; - ix) reflecting differences in local context and character;